Normal view

 Samuel Palmer (1805-81), The Harvest Moon (c 1833), oil and tempera on paper, laid on panel, 22.1 x 27.7 cm, Yale Center for British Art, New Haven, CT.
 Wikimedia Commons.

-In about 1833, when Samuel Palmer painted his wonderful Harvest Moon near Shoreham in Kent, harvesting went on well into the night.
+In about 1833, when Samuel Palmer painted his wonderful Harvest Moon near Shoreham in Kent, harvesting usually went on well into the night.
 These are mostly women wielding sickles or reaping hooks to cut a small field of wheat.
-The cut stalks are then formed into stooks and piled onto the oxcart for transport to nearby farm buildings.
+The cut stalks are then formed into stooks and piled onto an oxcart for transport to nearby farm buildings.

 linnellharvestcradle